Alchemist-X/Neverwinter-Nights/README.md

 ## Game Description & Basic Rules

 Our game is a role-playing text-based game, we try to make it similar to Dungeons & Dragons (DND).
-Players will form an adventure team towards a wild and remote zone.
+Players will explore a wild and remote zone.
 On their adventure, they will beat enemies, collect items, and eventually discover the hidden secret of a mysterious relic.

 **1. Players**